mclellac/dotfiles/README.md

 ### File and Directory Copying

 It copies directories and files specified in the configuration file to desired locations.

-Post-Installation Actions
+### Post-Installation Actions

-After the main installation tasks, the script performs various post-installation actions, such as updating `Vim`/`Neovim`, changing the shell to `Zsh`, and updating `Zgen`.
+After the main installation tasks, the script performs various post-installation actions, such as updating Vim/Neovim, changing the shell to Zsh, and updating Zgen.

 ### Logging and Error Handling